Jenncscampbell/STAT545-hw01-Campbell-Jennifer/README.md

 ## Report of progress
 README file: This all went pretty smoothly.
 I spent some time italicizing and bolding things.
 I was able to imbed the link easily.
 The image was a bit harder.
 I ended up looking at Jenny's example page and changing her code.
 I think mine was messed up at the front end of the script.

+R Markdown: I had fun playing with the data a bit.
+I figured out how to do a decent chart.
+Spent a bit of time cleaning up the code.
+I had a lot of issues changing the document to a github_documnet, I kept getting an error in fuction.